open-loopback/loopback/README.md

-## @loopback/widget
+## open-loopback

 **Beautiful, embeddable feedback widget for React.**

-`@loopback/widget` is a polished, themeable feedback component you can drop into any React app.
+`open-loopback` is a polished, themeable feedback component you can drop into any React app.
 It supports modal and embedded layouts, emoji/star/number ratings, rich theming (including dark mode), and both controlled and uncontrolled usage.

 ---